waqasali1707/Chatbot-fast-api-backend-with-sqlite/README.md

-# PostScrypt Memory Collection API
+# Memory Collection API
 # Warning this is just a demo code for backend.
 It is not the actual code.
 ## Overview
-PostScrypt is a memory collection system using the OpenAI API with persistent SQL-based conversation storage.
+It is a memory collection system using the OpenAI API with persistent SQL-based conversation storage.
 It allows users to collect and store memories and stories across various topics.

 ## Features
 - Collect and store conversations based on different topics.